 Forecast lows for the weekend around Seattle are expected to remain near 70 degrees, providing less relief from the heat at night.

 The hottest Seattle’s ever gotten was 103 degrees on July 29, 2009.
 Seattle also hit 100 degrees on July 20, 1994, and had reached 99 degrees three times in 1991, 1981, and 1960.

 Since record-keeping began, Seattle has only seen one 100-degree day in June; that was June 9, 1955, at the old Federal Building in downtown Seattle where records were kept from 1894-1971.

 It isn’t a coincidence that two of Seattle’s hottest days were in July – that’s statistically the hottest month of the year, reaching a daily high of 75.6 degrees on average.
 August is typically just a hair cooler; highs typically get to 75.3 degrees.

 As for heat waves, Seattle has experienced two where high temperatures stayed in the 90’s for five straight days: July 2015 and August 1981.
-There have also been eight times were temps were similarly sweltering for four consecutive days, half of which were in the last 13 years.
+There have also been eight times where temperatures were similarly sweltering for four consecutive days, half of which were in the last 15 years.